Michelin-star meals on the edge of space offered for $130,000 - Local News 8

 While Celeste’s prospective chefs have yet to be announced, the idea is there will be a rotating door of culinary masters who’ll have free reign to choose what’s on the menu.
 Zephalto is keen that “chefs are able to exercise their creative license and ensure the ability to personalize the guest experience to offer something that is refined and elevated” — so some chefs may decide dining should happen before, rather than during, the journey.

 Zephalto says it has also been working closely with France’s space agency, CNES, on the project and counts aviation company Airbus as one of its partners.
-The company says the balloon will be required to have the same European Aviation Safety Agency certifications as a commercial aircraft.
+The company says the balloon, which be powered by helium, will be required to have the same European Aviation Safety Agency certifications as a commercial aircraft.

-Zephalto says it has completed three piloted test flights, with another scheduled for later this year — although did not confirm whether these were full or partial test flights.
+Zephalto says it has completed three piloted partial test flights, with another scheduled for later this year which is set to undergo the full journey.
 Flights will open to people of all ages, and no prior training is needed.

 For now, Celeste is planned to take off from France, but Zephalto hopes to go global before long.